-(bc) TimeRequested time, place, and other conditions of inspection.
-The request for entry upon a party's property, or the order for entry upon a nonparty's property, The request must state the time, place, manner, conditions, and scope of the inspection, and must specifically describe any desired means, manner, and procedure for testing or sampling, and the person or persons by whom the inspection, testing, or sampling is to be made.
+(c) Requested time, place, and other conditions of inspection.
+The request must state the time, place, manner, conditions, and scope of the inspection, and must specifically describe any desired means, manner, and procedure for testing or sampling, and the person or persons by whom the inspection, testing, or sampling is to be made.